PlkMarudny/couchdb-change-events/readme.md

 * `view`: Allows to use view functions as filters.
 Documents counted as “passed” for view filter in case if map function emits at least one record for them
 * `style`: Specifies how many revisions are returned in the changes array.
 The default, `main_only`, will only return the current “winning” revision; `all_docs` will return all leaf revisions (including conflicts and deleted former conflicts).
 * `conflicts`: Includes conflicts information in response.
 Ignored if `include_docs` isn’t true.
 Default is `false`.
+* `rejectUnauthorized`: allows to accept untrusted certificates.
+* `delay`: initial delay for the exponential backoff function while retrying to connect.s (Delay: `100`)